 - On a rotating basis amongst apprentices, help with weekly activities (1-2 hours per week) Examples: The Bee Farm (ex.
 Sundays @ 10:30 AM), Please Touch Garden (ex.
 Wednesday afternoons), or Hayes Valley Art Works (ex.
 Friday evenings, Tuesday afternoons).

-- Attend and actively participate in weekly classes and activities under the guidance of a mentor (Fridays, 12-5pm)
+- Attend and actively participate in weekly classes and activities under the guidance of a mentor (Sundays, 12-5pm)

 - Prepare for monthly Program Discussion Meetings by doing the required research and reading